 Hardware Attacks in Cyber Security

-Humans remain the weakest link in computer-security, particularly when it comes to cyber security threats.
-Negligent insiders are responsible for 62% of all incidents according to a study by Proofpoint. pose an even greater risk due to the lack of awareness and education in this domain.
+Humans remain the weakest link in computer security, particularly when it comes to cyber security threats.
+Negligent insiders are responsible for 62% of all incidents according to a study by Proofpoint, and pose an even greater risk due to the lack of awareness and education in this domain.
 Employees often attach peripherals to their devices without considering data security risks, exposing them to potential phishing attempts, hacking incidents, or other forms of cybercrime.
-The deceptive appearance of rogue devices exploits this vulnerability, as these tools tools are often designed to evade suspicion or are discreetly embedded within other devices.
-As a result, identifying them as malicious or unauthorized becomes nearly impossible for the human eye.
+The deceptive appearance of rogue devices exploits this vulnerability, as these hardware attack tools are often designed to evade suspicion or are discreetly embedded within other devices.
+As a result, identifying them as malicious or unauthorized becomes nearly impossible to do with the naked eye.

 Hardware Attacks Through Everyday Devices

-Attackers can embed malicious tools within a mouse or keyboard, exploiting network hardware security vulnerabilities.
+Attackers can embed malicious hardware attack tools within a mouse or keyboard, exploiting network hardware security vulnerabilities.
 A Raspberry Pi, a small single-board computer, is compact enough to be hidden inside one of these HIDs, completely evading human detection.
-Despite not being designed for such purposes, a Raspberry Pi can can act as a potent hacker attack tool, capable of stealing data, performing network packet sniffing, and carrying out cyber attacks like man-in-the-middle (MiTM) schemes.
+Despite not being designed for such purposes, a Raspberry Pi can act as a potent hacking tool, capable of stealing data, performing network packet sniffing, and carrying out cyberattacks like man-in-the-middle (MiTM) schemes.

 Using an iPhone Charger as an Attack Tool